Oil Well Fires during Gulf War

-VA and research organizations continue to evaluate possible causes of Gulf War Veterans' chronic multisymptom illnesses, including exposure to oil well fires, smoke and petroleum.
+VA and research organizations continue to evaluate possible causes of Gulf War Veterans' chronic multisymptom illnesses, including exposure to oil well fires.

 Learn more about benefits related to Gulf War service.

 VA continues to monitor Gulf War Veterans' health issues and conduct research.
-Below are reports on past research on oil well fires, smoke and petroleum exposure and Gulf War Veterans.
+Past research on oil well fires and Gulf War Veterans includes: